SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/AthensRoassal/AthensRoassal.md

 ## Using Athens and Roassal in Spec

 A part of this chapter was originally written by Renaud de Villemeur.
 We thank him for his contribution.
 It shows how you can integrate vector graphic drawing within Spec components.
-This chapter shows how you can use Athens (a Cairo back-end) to draw using a low-level API on a canvas inside a Spec presenter.
+This chapter shows how you can use Athens (a canvas using Cairo as back-end) to draw using a low-level API on a canvas inside a Spec presenter.
 It then shows how you can use Roassal (a visualization engine) within a Spec presenter.
+Finally we show how you can integrate into a Spec component a Morph that draws into a Athens canvas.

 ### Introduction